TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 * tiger and NHD data sources in second level `"k"` tags
 * Carriage return values in database entries upon XML to CSV conversion

-While all of these could be addressed, I will be focusing on the problems
+While all of these issues can be discussed, I will be focusing on the major audits that were done for this project.

 ### Standardizing Phone Numbers
 Phone numbers in the dataset came in various formats.
 Some had the +1 country code while others included parentheses around the 3-digit area code.
 The format for spacing also varied between numbers, with some using dashes to separate the different sections while others used spaces.